NateElliott/TacLib/Readme.txt

 6) Start KSP, build a ship using your modified part, and launch - the window should appear.

-7) If so, congratulations - start editing TacWindowTest and have a play!
+7) If so, congratulations - start editing TacWindowTest.cs and have a play!